-The Control Plan template is devised at the beginning of the project, and is prepared after consultation with or with participation from all the stakeholders involved in a given project, beginning with the process or product owner.
+The Control Plan template is devised at the beginning of the project and is prepared after consultation with or with participation from all the stakeholders involved in a given project, beginning with the process or product owner.

 Why Use A Control Plan?

-A Control Plan provides a single point of reference for understanding process characteristics, specifications, and standard operation procedures -also known as SOP- for the process.
-A CP allows for assignment of responsibility and allocation of accountability for each activity within the process.
+A Control Plan provides a single point of reference for understanding process characteristics, specifications, and standard operating procedures -also known as SOP- for the process.
+A CP allows for the assignment of responsibility and allocation of accountability for each activity within the process.
 This ensures that the process is executed smoothly and is sustainable in the long run.